mridul037/mridul037/README.md

 **Quote of the hour:**

-Communication must be stateless in nature, such that each request from client to server must contain all of the information necessary to understand the request, and cannot take advantage of any stored context on the server.
+One of the things I’ve been pushing is code reading.
+I think that is the most useful thing that a community of programmers can do for each other—spend time on a regular basis reading each other’s code.

-~ Roy Fielding
+~ Douglas Crockford
 <pre>

 </pre>